Sri Lankan parties agree to form all-party interim government after President Rajapaksa's resignation | Politics

 President Rajapaksa informed Parliament Speaker Mahinda Yapa Abeywardena on Saturday that he will resign on Wednesday after the country's opposition parties demanded his resignation.
 Prime Minister Ranil Wickremesinghe has also offered to resign.

 The main Opposition Samagi Jana Balawegaya party said they held extensive internal discussions.
-"We aim for an interim government of all parties for a limited period and then go for a parliamentary election,'' Ranjith Madduma Bandara the SJB general secretary said.
+“We aim for an interim government of all parties for a limited period and then go for a parliamentary election,'' Ranjith Madduma Bandara, the SJB general secretary said.
+The leaders of political parties represented in Parliament are to meet on Monday afternoon to discuss the convening of the House for the transition of power for a new government after Rajapaksa said he will resign.

+Speaker Abeywardena conveyed to Rajapaksa on Saturday that Opposition party leaders want him to resign after anti-government protesters stormed his offices and the official residence.

+Under the Constitution, the incumbent prime minister would automatically get appointed as the acting president for a short time until Parliament votes and appoint a successor to the president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)